andSubmarine/itu-chatbot/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-I'll obviously help with integrating the changes to the wit.ai chatbot and deploy it to Hostly.
+I'll obviously help with integrating the changes to the wit.ai core and deploy it.

 ## Credits